 Each Financial Product shall be allocated to one or more Policy Window(s) as set out in the relevant Product Schedule.

-The allocation of the EU Guarantee, without any Top-Up Contributions, to Financial Product(s) as at the Effective Date is as set out below.
+The allocation of the EU Guarantee, [if applicable: without the Buffer] [if applicable: without any Top-Up Contributions], to Financial Product(s) is as set out below.